YorkEarwaker/Web/README.md

 Starting with; html, css, js,

 Object Relational Mapping is an anti pattern.
 The problem of the object relational mapping mismatch.
 The problem of obsfucation.
 The problem of tight coupling.
 The problem of low cohesion.
+The problem of vendor lock in.
+The problem of missing interaction layer.

 <todo: Frameworks, Java, Javascript, Python, >